sujinshakyaut/sujinshakyaut/README.md

 ###

-I am building functional and stable devices
+I work towards building functional and stable devices
 --------------------

-I always hope that the circuits and DIY solutions i develop work.
+Life is always about experimenting and this does tend to make me pray that the circuits and DIY solutions I develop work.
 I am experienced in automotive applications of devices and pcb design using KiCAD and Altium.

-I also work in the accumulator team of Formula SAE as well.

 * 🌍  I'm based in DFW, TX
 * ✉️  You can contact me at [shakyasujin277@gmail.com](mailto:shakyasujin277@gmail.com)